U.S. flag

 Intellectual disability in those with a brain MRI abnormality was:

-• Mild in six (ventriculomegaly [4], periventricular leukomalacia [1], and cerebellar hypoplasia [1]);
+• Mild in seven individuals (ventriculomegaly [5 individuals], periventricular leukomalacia [1 individual], and cerebellar hypoplasia [1 individual]);

-• Moderate in three (periventricular leukomalacia with ventriculomegaly [1] and isolated ventriculomegaly [2]);
+• Moderate in three individuals (periventricular leukomalacia with ventriculomegaly [1 individual] and isolated ventriculomegaly [2 individuals]);

 Skeletal features

-• Scoliosis was reported in nine individuals and pectus abnormalities (excavatum or carinatum) in three.
+• Scoliosis was reported in 13 individuals and pectus abnormalities (excavatum or carinatum) in four individuals.
 Scoliosis ranged from severe (early-childhood onset requiring surgical intervention) to mild (requiring monitoring but no therapeutic intervention).

 • Adult boutonniere deformity.
-Several adults developed hyperextension of the distal interphalangeal joints and flexion of the proximal interphalangeal joints of the hands analogous to a mild boutonniere deformity (Figure 2).
+Several adults developed hyperextension of the distal interphalangeal joints and flexion of the proximal interphalangeal joints of the hands analogous to a mild boutonniere deformity (see Figure 2).

 • Talipes equinovarus.
-Six individuals had talipes equinovarus ranging from fixed and bilateral (requiring surgery) in two individuals to mild (unilateral that resolved with physiotherapy) in three.
+Eight individuals had talipes equinovarus ranging from fixed and bilateral (requiring surgery) in two individuals to mild (unilateral that resolved with physiotherapy) in three.

 Figure 2.